sneaky-00-ninja/my-git-test/README.md

+# Created following the online tutorial.

-"// created via terminal with ECHO"
+This README file was created via terminal with ECHO"